 - Use automated testing to test all of your code.
 I recommend using Test Driven Development (TDD) as it helps developers to tie down how the code should behave, explore all of the variations of input parameters and means that code can be tested as soon as it is written.
 My recommended approach is:

-- Write your unit tests, system tests and empty application classes.
+- Write your unit tests, integration tests and empty application classes.

 - Run all of your tests and confirm they fail.